American Family Insurance Championship

-The American Family Insurance Championship is a professional golf tournament in Wisconsin on the PGA Tour Champions, played at University Ridge Golf Course in Madison.
+The American Family Insurance Championship is a professional golf tournament in Wisconsin on the PGA Tour Champions, played at TPC Wisconsin in Madison.
 The inaugural edition in June 2016 featured an 81-player field and a $2 million purse in a no-cut 54-hole event.

 History

 American Family Insurance signed a three-year agreement to be the tournament's initial title sponsor.
 Steve Stricker served as tournament host in 2016 and then as player-host starting in 2017, when he turned fifty and was eligible to play.
 Proceeds raised will support the Steve Stricker American Family Insurance Foundation, the American Family Children's Hospital, and The First Tee of South Central Wisconsin.

 Kirk Triplett won the debut event in 2016 with a final round 65 (−7) for 199 (−17), two strokes ahead of runners-up Bart Bryant and Mike Goodes.
 After making his only bogey of the final round at the tenth hole, Triplett birdied five of the next six, then concluded with two pars.

 In May 2023, it was announced that the championship will be held at TPC Wisconsin starting in 2025.